pymssql/pymssql/docs/ref/_mssql.rst

 .. py:method:: MSSQLConnection.__iter__()
                MSSQLConnection.next()

-   These methods faciliate Python iterator protocol.
+   These methods facilitate Python iterator protocol.
 You most likely will not call them directly, but indirectly by using iterators.

 ``MSSQLStoredProcedure`` class